sLill/Windows-Grep/README.md

 Built to mimic the command style and behavior of Unix grep.
 No bloated gui or custom shell.
 Just a fast, simple tool that runs in native cmd/powershell.</br>

-<h4>Supports</h4>
+<h4>Features</h4>

-- Most Unix grep options
+- Search by file name, file content, or even file hash
-- Regular Expressions
+- Search non-standard filetypes (pdf, docx, etc)
-- Command Chaining
+- Mass edit files
-- Filter by filetype, directory, filesize
+- Filter by file type, directory or size
-- Mass editing
+- Colored output, even in non-interactive shells
-- Ease of use.
-Runs from cmd, Powershell and File Explorer
+- And more

 <h2>Installation Methods</h2>